davechurchill/cwaggle/README.md

 Run either program to see a demo of the cwaggle system

+If you want to run the make command from the `cwaggle/bin` directory, you can type `make -C ..` to specify that the Makefile is one directory up from the current location

 Inspired by the JS Robot simulator 'Waggle' by Andrew Vardy